alanorea10/docs/content/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token.md

 {% ifversion fpt or ghec %}{% data reusables.user_settings.removes-personal-access-tokens %}{% endif %}

-A token with no assigned scopes can only access public information.
+A token with no assigned acopes can only access public information.
 To use your token to access repositories from the command line, select `repo`.
 For more information, see "[Available scopes](/apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes)".

 ## Creating a token

-{% ifversion fpt or ghec %}1.
+{% ifversion fpt or ghee %}1.
 [Verify your email address](/github/getting-started-with-github/verifying-your-email-address), if it hasn't been verified yet.{% endif %}
 {% data reusables.user_settings.access_settings %}
 {% data reusables.user_settings.developer_settings %}
 {% data reusables.user_settings.personal_access_tokens %}